Real estate trends: Marketing trends

 The Internet has become a major lead generation method for real estate marketing, eclipsing local newspapers and all other sources as the consumer's most preferred method to learn about homes for sale.
-"An overwhelming majority (87%) of recent home buyers in the US say they used the internet as an information resource during their home-buying process, and nearly one-third say they first learned about their newly purchased home from an online channel, according to a study by the National Association of Realtors (NAR).
+When the National Homebuying Survey was conducted in 1981, the most important rated information source in the home search, after agents, was newspaper ads.
+In 2020, 97% of homebuyers used the internet in their home search.
+With social distancing and health guidelines coming from the COVID-19 pandemic, technology has played an even larger role in the buying and selling of homes according to a study by the National Association of Realtors (NAR).
 The majority of real estate companies use popular internet marketing methods like SEO, advertising, and social media.

 Websites like Craigslist (United States), Daft.ie (Republic of Ireland) and Gumtree (UK) became in the 21st century the main sources for both buyers and sellers.
 Rapid changes in the market environment forced some countries to introduce new laws regulating real property market on the web.

 Even with the introduction of the internet, traditional media and methods of generating leads were still an important part of Real Estate trend: